Citroen unveils new hatchback as virus pushes event online

 The new C4 shakes up the design of its predecessor by adding elements more familiar from SUVs such as a higher seat position, more ground clearance and prominent wheel arches.
 In addition to diesel and gasoline versions it will come in an electric-only variant with a 50 kilowatt-hour battery that offers range of up to 350 kilometers (217 miles) and can charge to 80% in 30 minutes – if a fast-charging station is available.

-On top of the virus outbreak the auto industry faces numerous headwinds including regulatory requirements by the European Union to lower average emissions of carbon dioxide, the main greenhouse gas blamed by scientists for climate change.
+On top of the virus outbreak the auto industry faces headwinds from European Union regulatory requirements to lower average emissions of carbon dioxide, the main greenhouse gas blamed by scientists for climate change.
 Carmakers are aiming to meet the new limits with a combination of battery vehicles, hybrid cars that use both electric motors and internal combustion engines, and more-efficient gasoline and diesel models.
 Failure to meet the new fleet average of 95 grams of carbon dioxide per kilometer driven means fines that can run thousands of euros (dollars) per vehicle.

 The new Citroen model also replaces the C4 Cactus, which had somewhat bolder styling including eye-catching “airbumps” or outer door panels aimed at avoiding dents in crowded city parking.